curiousoffice/playbook/README.rst

 this extended time between client projects with a sense of urgency.
 Validating ideas, shipping, and getting to revenue generation as quickly as possible should be a priority.
-We shouldn't go weeks without results to show, and we should impose the same constraints and process as we do on client projects.
+We shouldn't go weeks without results to show, and we should impose the same constraints and processes as we do on client projects.

 Laptop